NVIDIAGameWorks/toolkit-remix/docs/remix-overview.md

 However, there exists various wrapper libraries which can translate from early OpenGL or DirectX 8 to fixed function DirectX 9.
 While multiple translation layers introduce even more opportunities for bugs, these have been effectively used to get Remix working with several games that are not DirectX 9.

-We are not currently aware of any wrapper libraries for DirectX 7 to fixed function DirectX 9, but in theory such a wrapper is reasonable to create.
+We are not currently aware of any wrapper libraries for DirectX 7 to fixed function DirectX 9, but in theory such a wrapper could be created to extend RTX Remix compatibility further.

 ## ModDB Compatibility Table
 ModDB’s community has banded together to make modding with RTX Remix even easier.
 You can visit the [ModDB website](https://www.moddb.com/rtx/) and see a community maintained compatibility table, which indicates every game the mod community has found currently works with RTX Remix.
 It also specifies the last RTX Remix runtime that was tested with any given game, and provides config files (called “rtx.conf” files) that make any compatible game work with RTX Remix out of the box.
 Take a look, and be sure to contribute and update the table if you make any discoveries of your own.